HendrikBeDupont/Gene-Set-Collection-Comparison/README.md

 # Purpose

 This project was carried out as part of a research assignment to answer the question:
-**"How do different gene set collections affect biological interpretation, and which is most suitable for studying vEDS?"**
+**"How do different gene set collections (KEGG, GO, WikiPathways, MSigDB, Reactome) affect biological interpretation and which is most suitable for studying vEDS?"**

 # Keywords

-vEDS, gene set enrichment, transcriptomics, pathway analysis, extracellular matrix
+vEDS, gene set collections, transcriptomics, DEGs, ECM